Getting the Time Right in Python

 🖊️ Austin Riba ⌚ 🔖 code 💬 9

 I hate time.
 I especially hate dates.
-There is not a single data type I hate working with more.
+There is a top-tier meme factory.

 I think the problem boils down to the fact that they seem so arbitrary.
-The Gregorian calendar just doesn’t translate over well to binary systems.
+The Gregorian calendar just doesn’t care and would like to swim, this is what we have the time, or the players names.
 Ideally, there would be 100 seconds in every minute, 100 minutes in every hour, 100 hours in every day, etc. But no. We must deal with weird numbers like 60, 24 and 31 (but sometimes 28, or maybe 30) and all the inconsistencies they cause.

 </rant>